WBOC-FM: History

-The station went on the air December 24, 1976 as WOLC, a religious station owned by Maranatha, Inc. (not to be confused with the unrelated Maranatha Broadcasting Company, the owners of WFMZ-TV in Allentown, Pennsylvania).
+The station went on the air December 24, 1976, as WOLC, a religious station owned by Maranatha, Inc. (not to be confused with the unrelated Maranatha Broadcasting Company, the owners of WFMZ-TV in Allentown, Pennsylvania).
 In August 2015, Maranatha agreed to sell WOLC to Draper Holdings Business Trust, owner of WBOC-TV, and took the station off the air on August 18.
 Draper moved WOLC's studios from Princess Anne to the Salisbury studios of WBOC-TV, using the space formerly occupied by the former WBOC radio (now WTGM and WQHQ); it also announced that the station would introduce a format that, while not yet chosen, would include news, weather, and sports content from WBOC-TV.
 Draper also filed to change the station's call letters to WBOC-FM.

 The sale was completed on November 10, 2015, at a purchase price of $650,000; the change to WBOC-FM took effect at that time.
 The station returned to the air on November 20, and aired Christmas music without commercials through the holiday season.
 WBOC-FM launched its eventual adult contemporary format on December 31, 2015.

-WBOC-FM started leaning towards Top 40/CHR in March of 2022 and rebranded as "Delmarva's Hit Music Station" to fill a CHR hole in the market when WOCQ flipped to country in March of 2022.
+WBOC-FM started leaning towards Top 40/CHR in March 2022 and rebranded as "Delmarva's Hit Music Station" to fill a CHR hole in the market when WOCQ flipped to country that month.
+Although WKZP also airs a similar format in Salisbury, the transmitter reach is not as wide as WOCQ.